andrewluetgers/vue-perf-test/README.md

  * vanilla-js (coming soon)

 # Results vs React + MobX
-It is by no means a perfect test.
-The main goal is to see how fast you can do many updates to many different items.
-At 100 x 100 you are addressing updates to 10000 unique items.
+It is by no means a perfect test but here are a couple observations.

-A couple observations:

 Vue.js is as fast as React + MobX at 1 update per frame and performs better as you increase to 10, 100, and 1000 operations per frame.